byronfichardt/Watcher/README.md

 ```

 Once you have the application up and running, you will need to create a user and a service.
-The applciation is scaffolded with Laravel Breeze.
+The application is scaffolded with Laravel Breeze.
 So you can register a user by going to {app_url}/register.
 Once registered you will be logged in and see the Dashboard

 ![Dashboard](https://github.com/byronfichardt/free-exception-tracker/blob/main/public/img/img.png)

+You will then need to go to {app_url}/services and create a service.
-This will generate a token that you will need to add to your application .env, as well as a service ID that will identify which
+This will generate a token that you will need to add to your application .env, (This will only show once!)
-service you will be sending the exceptions to.
+It will also generate a service ID that will identify which service you will be sending the exceptions to.
 (see details below)

 ### Client